jatin7/fedemo/vm/vmware-notes.md

 The above command converts into a generic VMX Sandbox Image

-Fix the MapR-Sandbox-For-Hadoop-3.0.3.vmx file as noted above.
+Fix the VMX file as noted above.

 Convert the VMX back to OVA